-Final Words - Basketball Ball Handling Drills
+Final Words - Basketball Ball Dribbling Drills

-With that said, I believe there are many drills in this article that can be performed at beginner, intermediate or advanced levels that all have a degree of focus on specific skill sets that are widely available with very limited resources.
+With that said, I believe there are many drills in this article that can be performed at beginner, intermediate or advanced levels that all have a degree of focus on specific skill sets that are widely available with minimal resources.

-To improve a given skill it’s vastly important to train religiously, even if you don’t like to train or you can’t quite grasp a certain drill.
-I remember the GOAT himself Michael Jordan saying, “To learn to succeed, you must first learn to fail.” which I hope should resonate with everybody who reads this article.
+To improve a given skill, it’s essential to train religiously, even if you don’t like to train or can’t quite grasp a particular drill.
+I remember the GOAT himself, Michael Jordan saying, “To learn to succeed, you must first learn to fail.”
+I hope this should resonate with everybody who reads this article.

-Make sure you are disciplined with your approach and do what is necessary to ensure you are improving every day whether it’s through your drills, nutrition or recovery as they all work hand in hand together.
+Make sure you are disciplined with your approach and do what is necessary to ensure you are improving every day, whether it’s through your drills, nutrition, or recovery, as they all work hand in hand together.
 Last but not least, please ensure you are having fun and working towards a goal.